brikhotso/alx-system_engineering-devops/0x0B-ssh/README.md

 ## Notes (task 3)

-* to number your authorised keys in vi (ect ,type set number)
 ### issues logging into server?

 * check that you private key path is correct ( eg for ~/.ssh/school) cd ~/.ssh ,ls and check if school file is there